-Virginia reckless driving charge is a crime.
-Reckless driving is usually charged as a Class 1 misdemeanor in Fairfax county.
-This is the highest level of misdemeanor in Virginia.
-It can also be charged as a felony.
-A conviction for a Virginia reckless driving charge will remain on your criminal record.
+Reckless driving is treated as a fairly serious crime in Virginia.
+In Fairfax County, reckless driving is generally charged as a Class 1 misdemeanor, which is the highest level of misdemeanor in Virginia.
+Additionally, a conviction for a Virginia reckless driving charge will remain on your criminal record.

 Convictions for traffic infractions drop off a Virginia driving record eventually.
 A criminal conviction, however, will never go away.
 In Virginia, criminal convictions cannot be expunged.
 It is important to contact an experienced Virginia reckless driving lawyer to avoid a conviction for a Virginia reckless driving charge.
 If a conviction cannot be avoided, a Virginia reckless driving lawyer can help to obtain the best possible outcome.